ansary29/-totalitycorp-frontend-challenge-/README.md

  React Ecommerce with  fakeecommerceapi

+ For Designing i have used chakraui

  first there will like register page

  register page and login page validate using localstorage